TykTechnologies/tyk-docs-hugo/CONTRIBUTING.md

 ## Technical guidance to update doc pages yourself
-Check [this] for detailed explanations on create and update doc pages including specific GUI components.
+Check [this technical guide](./CONTRIBUTING-TECHNICAL-GUIDE.md) for detailed explanations on how to create and update doc pages including specific GUI components.